open-mmlab/mmdetection3d/docs/datasets/kitti_det.md

 # KITTI Dataset

-This page provides specific tutorials about the usage of MMDetection3D for kitti dataset.
+This page provides specific tutorials about the usage of MMDetection3D for KITTI dataset.

 **Note**: Current tutorial is only for LiDAR-based and multi-modality 3D detection methods, Contents related to monocular methods will be supplemented afterward